Girl group: 1990–2019: Dance pop girl group era

-American R&B and pop
+North America

 Destiny's Child are the most commercially successful American girl group of the 2000s.

 With their 1990 eponymous debut album, the trio Wilson Phillips sold over 5 million copies worldwide and reached five major US hit singles, four of which cracked the Top 10, with three peaking at number one on the Billboard Hot 100.
 After the rise of new jack swing, contemporary R&B and hip hop, American girl groups such as En Vogue, Exposé and Sweet Sensation all had singles which hit number one on the charts.
 Groups in these genres, such as SWV, Xscape, 702, Total, Zhane, Blaque, and 3LW, managed to have songs chart on both the U.S. Hot 100 and the U.S. R&B charts.
 However, TLC achieved the most success for a girl group in an era where contemporary R&B would become global mainstream acceptance.
 TLC remains the best-selling American girl group with 65 million records sold, and their second studio album, CrazySexyCool (1994), remains the best-selling album by a girl group in the United States (Diamond certification), while selling over 14 million copies worldwide.
 Destiny's Child emerged in the late 1990s and sold more than 60 million records.

 In the mid-to-late-2000s, there was a revival of girl groups.
 American girl group and dance ensemble the Pussycat Dolls achieved worldwide success with their singles.
 Danity Kane also became the first girl group in Billboard history to have two consecutive number-one albums, as their self-titled debut album (2006) and their second album Welcome to the Dollhouse (2008) both topped the U.S. Billboard 200.

 Girl groups continued their success in the 2010s.
 Girl group Fifth Harmony formed in 2012 on The X Factor USA.
 They reached international success with their debut album Reflection, which featured the hit "Worth It".
-"Work from Home", the lead single from their second studio album, became the first top-five single in the U.S by a girl group in a decade, following the September 2006 peak of "Buttons" by The Pussycat Dolls at number three.
+"Work from Home", the lead single from their second studio album, became the first top-five single in the U.S. by a girl group in a decade, following the September 2006 peak of "Buttons" by The Pussycat Dolls at number three.
 "Worth It" and "Work from Home" remain the most-viewed girl group music videos on YouTube.
 Indie rock group Haim have also had success since the 2010s.